Bowman parks 48 in familiar spot in victory lane at Dover - WTMJ

 AP Sports Writer

-Bowman led Hendrick Motorsports to a sensational 1-2-3-4 finish in the NASCAR Cup Series races.
-Kyle Larson was second, Chase Elliott third and William Byron fourth.
+Bowman — who described himself as a “race car driver slash weirdo” — led Hendrick to only the fourth top-four sweep by a single team in NASCAR Cup Series history.
+Kyle Larson led a race-high 263 laps and finished second, Chase Elliott was third and William Byron fourth.

-“Help me Tom Cruise, I’m on fire,” he said, channeling Ricky Bobby.
+The milestones kept coming at the Monster Mile.
+Hendrick Motorsports won its 267th career NASCAR race, one shy of the team record held by Petty Enterprises.

+“I want to be the guy that get those wins for Mr. H,” Bowman said.

-Bowman won his second race of the season and passed 1,000 laps led in his career.
+Bowman — who added he’s “had my share of doubters” throughout his career — won his second race of the season and passed 1,000 laps led in his career.
 But the victory celebration at the Monster Mile had to seem familiar for Hendrick Motorsports.
 Jimmie Johnson, the seven-time NASCAR champion now in IndyCar, won a track-record 11 times at Dover in the 48.

 Turns out, Johnson’s successor is just as adept at handling the rigors of the concrete mile track.